isri-aist/ros_direct_visual_servoing/readme.md

 Terminal 2: run the robot driver with `roslaunch ur_robot_driver ur10_bringup.launch robot_ip:=192.168.1.3 \ kinematics_config:=$HOME/AIST_UR10_robot_calibration.yaml`, then run the External Control URCap on the robot controller

+#### For Photometric VS
 Terminal 3:
 - to run the camera node, the image resize x0.5 and the desired image capture (this doesn't need the robot driver to run): `roslaunch ros_dvs_bridge pvsCaptureAndSaveDesired_FL3-U3_resize0p5.launch`
 - to run the camera node, the image resize x0.5 (for higher control rate) and visual servoing: `roslaunch ros_dvs_bridge pvsPhotometricVisualServoing_UR10_FL3-U3_resize0p5.launch`

+#### For PGM VS
+Terminal 3:
+- to run the camera node, the image resize x0.08 and the desired image capture (this doesn't need the robot driver to run): `roslaunch ros_dvs_bridge pgmvsCaptureAndSaveDesired_Insta360_resize0p08.launch`
+- to run the camera node, the image resize x0.08 (for higher control rate) and visual servoing: `roslaunch ros_dvs_bridge pgmvsPGMVisualServoing_robot_Insta360_resize0p08.launch`

 ### Example with launching each node separately with UR10 robot equipped with a Flir camera with Yakumo lens: